-3. For fresh eating of baby or “new” potatoes, wait until the plants are in bloom.
+3. For fresh baby or “new” potatoes, wait until the plants are in bloom.
 That’s usually a good indication that an early summer harvest is ready.

 4. For storage potatoes, wait until the plants wither and turn brown, and then leave them in the soil for a further 3 weeks as their skins firm up.
 Harvest them for storage if there’s a threat of very cold or very wet weather.